 Background:

-Developing a dermatology workforce versed in the skills to support patients of multicultural and various socioeconomic backgrounds is a nationwide goal and a challenge.
-Our specialty needs dermatologists with these skills and relevant experiences to improve the quality and quantity of clinical and research projects focused on diverse populations, to improve medical education, and to foster better understanding and health of the rich cultural community in which we live and work.
+Developing a dermatology workforce versed in the skills to support all patients is a nationwide goal and a challenge.
+Our specialty needs dermatologists with these skills and relevant experiences to improve the quality and quantity of clinical and research projects focused on all populations, to improve medical education, and to foster better understanding and health of the rich cultural community in which we live and work.

-In support of our commitment to advancing health equity interests, Duke Dermatology will offer a $2000 scholarship to one visiting student per year, which may be applied toward associated costs including travel and lodging.
+In support of our commitment to addressing health disparities, Duke Dermatology will offer a $2000 scholarship to one visiting student per year, which may be applied toward associated costs including travel and lodging.

 Goals:

-• Increase awareness of issues related to underserved and under-represented populations in our community, social determinants of health, and to increase dermatologic care for these populations
+- Increase awareness of issues related to all patients in our community, social determinants of health, and to increase dermatologic care for these populations

-• Connect with students who may later choose to apply to our Health Equity and Community Engagement residency program
+- Connect with students who may later choose to apply to our Health Disparities and Community Engagement residency program

 Eligible candidate characteristics include:

-• Demonstration of interest and engagement in activities aimed at research, educational program development, leadership roles, and/or community engagement specific to health equity, advocacy and/or community interactions during their educational career
+- Demonstration of interest and engagement in activities aimed at research, educational program development, leadership roles, and/or community engagement specific to health disparities, advocacy and/or community interactions during their educational career

 How to apply: